amckennafoster/nbidata/docs/workflow/workflow.md

 **Researcher Responsibilities:**

-Submit a report and metadata form one year after receiving funds from NBI and choose one option for dataset(s):
+Submit a report and data plan one year after receiving funds from NBI and choose one option for dataset(s):
 1. Submit data with report for upload.
 2. Submit data with report and agree to the default two year embargo period for upload, or arrange a different embargo timeline.
 3. Submit a report only and agree to a custom embargo time period.